 It’s that time of year for comfort food, plus it’s always fun to run the oven on a hot day!…lol.

-If you follow me on Instagram, you might have seen me baking muffins in my stories…exciting stuff I tell ya!
+If you follow me on Instagram, you might have seen me baking these banana muffins in my stories…exciting stuff I tell ya!

-Anyway, I thought I would share our easy banana muffin recipe with you!…
+Anyway, I thought I would share our easy and delicious banana muffin recipe with you!…

 1/2 cup butter